 In this series, I dig a little deeper into the meaning of psychological terms.
 This week's term: personality trait vs. disorder Wikipedia defines personality traits as "habitual patterns of behaviour, thought, and emotion" that are mostly stable across time and context.
 Some traits fall on a continuum, such as introversion/extraversion.
 It's unclear the extent to … Continue reading What is… a personality trait vs. disorder

 Mental illness stigma comes from many places and in many forms.
-Stigma often invalidates the experience of those of us with mental illness, and one of the ways this can happen is through the pathologization of normalcy.
-By this I mean inflating the significance of "normal" emotions and minimizing the significance of mental illness to … Continue reading Stigma and the pathologization of normal
+Stigma often invalidates the experience of those of us with mental illness, and one of the ways this can happen is by pathologizing normal experience.
+By this I mean inflating the significance of "normal" emotions and minimizing the significance of mental illness to make … Continue reading Stigma and Pathologizing Normal Human Experience